Headless CMS Personalization: How it Works

 Agility CMS: Driving 20% Revenue Increase Thanks To Personalization

-To empower Visit Orlando content management team and increase tickets sales, Agility CMS developed a custom headless commerce solution with the following components, multi-site, multi-channel content management, eCommerce with online ticket sales, POS ticket sales, and personalization.
+To empower the Visit Orlando content management team and increase ticket sales, Agility CMS developed a custom headless commerce solution with the following components, multi-site, multi-channel content management, eCommerce with online ticket sales, POS ticket sales, and personalization.